piknikki/slapjack-is-fun/README.md

 feel that I have a better idea of those concepts, but still need a solid overall philosophy on how to strategically plan for the best separation of those things from the very beginning so that I don't have to refactor as the project evolves.
 I think that's still my biggest challenge.

+* In addition, this application is responsive across small, medium, and large breakpoints, and successfully passes WAVE accessibility tests for Errors and Contrast Errors.